-Each investment property has different levels of risk, income, return and capital needed.
+Each investment property has different levels of risk, income, return, and capital needed.
 These factors can influence whether residential properties or commercial properties are the right investment options for you.
-If you are an investor looking to learn more about the differences between investing in commercial vs. residential real estate, we have developed this guide for you.

 In some cases, you may want to invest in residential real estate.
-Before you make your decision, you may want to consider some pros and cons.
+Before you make your decision, you may want to understand more about this type of investment and consider some pros and cons.

 What Is Residential Real Estate Investing?

-A residential real estate property can have between one and four units.
+A residential real estate property is a residence or complex with one to four units.
 Residential properties include:

 - Single-family homes